-Wheatley Homes Glasgow is committed to the principles of equality, diversity and inclusion (EDI) which is at the heart of the common values shared across Wheatley Group.
+Wheatley Homes Glasgow is committed to the principles of Equity, Diversity and Inclusion (EDI) which is at the heart of the common values shared across Wheatley Group.

 For us, this means:

-- equality - people with different characteristics are treated fairly and have access to equal opportunities
+- equity - people with different characteristics are treated fairly and have access to equal opportunities

 - diversity - respecting and valuing individual differences and unique characteristics, both in our organisation and in our communities